middyjs/middy/README.md

 Middy 1.x, with support for Node.js 10 & 12 will soon replace Middy 0.x.

-You can already use Middy 1.x, check out [branch `1.0.0-beta`](https://github.com/middyjs/middy/tree/1.0.0-beta) for documentation and source code.
-If you have a project running on Middy 0.x that you need to port to Middy 1.x, you can also check out the [upgrade guide](https://github.com/middyjs/middy/blob/1.0.0-beta/UPGRADE.md).
+You can already use Middy 1.x, check out [release `1.2.0'](https://github.com/middyjs/middy/tree/1.2.0) for documentation and source code.
+If you have a project running on Middy 0.x that you need to port to Middy 1.x, you can also check out the [upgrade guide](https://github.com/middyjs/middy/blob/1.2.0/UPGRADE.md).

 This is the expected timeline for the future releases: